qijianpeng/awesome-edge-computing/README.md

 function computing, video capture, AI inference, status reporting, configuration ota etc.

+- [Bochs](https://bochs.sourceforge.io/): Bochs is a highly portable open source IA-32 (x86) PC emulator written in C++, that runs on most popular platforms.
+It includes emulation of the Intel x86 CPU, common I/O devices, and a custom BIOS.
+Bochs can be compiled to emulate many different x86 CPUs, from early 386 to the most recent x86-64 Intel and AMD processors which may even not reached the market yet.

 - [Distributed Strom](http://matnar.github.io/uniroma2-storm/): Distributed Storm
 is an extension of Apache Storm that supports the execution of distributed, adaptive, and QoS-aware scheduling algorithms.
 It introduces some key components